ioetbc/scraping/defects.md

 [] a tag e.g. exhibition, talks, performance
 [] observations returns events that have already ended make sure ONLY current / upcoming events are retrieved (standpoint/events)
 [x] log out big jeso array at the end of scraping
+[] noah davis 'Relaxed View of Noah Davis' is using the same info as the other noah davis ones [] the select seems to be different from the exhibition name and the content is wrong

+[] hypha studios links go to eventbrite and default to the website url [] bombfactory context too large???
+[] joshlilley returns paranoid but not heavy is the mountain.
+I think because they do not have dates [remove year constraint] []